Best IPO to Buy Today

 Mainboard IPO vs SME IPO — Which Should You Choose?

 Mainboard IPOs list on the main BSE/NSE exchanges, have minimum issue sizes of Rs 10 crore, broader institutional participation, lower retail lot sizes (around Rs 14,000–15,000), and stricter SEBI eligibility.
-SME IPOs list on BSE SME or NSE Emerge, have post-issue paid-up capital between Rs 1–25 crore, higher retail lot sizes (Rs 1–1.5 lakh), and an OFS cap of 20% — making them riskier but potentially higher-reward.
+SME IPOs list on BSE SME or NSE Emerge, have post-issue paid-up capital between Rs 1–25 crore, a higher minimum application (over Rs 2 lakh, two-lot minimum since July 2025), and an OFS cap of 20% — making them riskier but potentially higher-reward.
 Most retail investors should start with Mainboard issues; SME IPOs are better suited for investors who can stomach lower liquidity and bigger price swings post-listing.

 Key Risks Every IPO Investor Should Know